MicrosoftDocs/VBA-Docs/api/Excel.Workbook.UpgradeComments.md

 ## Example

-This example upgrades all legacy comments in the active workbook
+This example upgrades all legacy comments and notes in the active workbook

 ```vb